znjameswu/epgi/doc/design.md

 Because async build would contend with anything that occupies element node.
 Merging the two trees means that layout and paint has to contend with async build.

 Decision: Do not merge.

+# Unique marking system for painting visit

+Layout and composition have to maintain level-ordering, therefore we need a marking system to guide the visit.

+Painting is embarrassingly parallel.
+Therefore we collect dirty nodes to fully parallelize painting.
+However, the collected results requires a filtering of detached render objects before being dispatched.
+Therefore, we need to track the detached state for render objects, which should be very cheap.